 We will know the effectiveness of the steps that we are taking to raise awareness of modern slavery through:

-• the number of internal staff, partners and voluntary sector individuals undertaking the community safety e-learning and webinar training on modern slavery and first responder training
+• the number of internal staff, partners and voluntary sector individuals undertaking the Community Safety e-learning and webinar training on modern slavery and first responder training.

 • post-training evaluations to measure participants’ confidence in identifying signs of modern slavery and their understanding of the process of reporting and accessing support